sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 ## Datasets:
 For this  task two dataset were used.
 These are open source datasets which can be downloaded from the following links.

-<a herf= "https://github.com/Rifat1493/Bengali-NER/tree/master/annotated%20data"> Dataset-1[Bengali-NER/annotated data at master · Rifat1493/Bengali-NER]
+<a href= "https://github.com/Rifat1493/Bengali-NER/tree/master/annotated%20data"> Dataset-1[Bengali-NER/annotated data at master · Rifat1493/Bengali-NER]